erickMunz/guia/src/pages/vim/useful-commands/index.md

 3. To exit and save, type `:q`

 **OR**
 - Type ZZ (save and quit)
-- Type `:wq` (save and quit but using with the commonly used "w" and "q" commands)

 ## Setting line numbers
 1. Press escape to get you into "normal" mode